xuzhg/Docs/Docs/OData/OneDriveUriPattern.md

 GET ~/Users({key}):/abc
 ```

-The Uri parser returns the same OData path of the normal function call.
+The Uri parser returns the same OData path for the above two Uris.

-Besides, it also supports composable functions, below lists some scenarios:
+Besides, it also supports more complicated scenarios:

 ### Non-Composable function